Regional International Waters R2R Project

 Environmental & Socio Status indicators

-The project is also expected to support the countries in establishing mechanisms for monitoring the environmental and socio-economic status of the waterbody cognizant to the fact that some national/regional monitoring mechanisms do not satisfy the project related indicators.
+The project is also expected to support the countries in establishing mechanisms for monitoring the environmental and socio-economic status of the waterbody, cognizant that some national/regional monitoring mechanisms do not satisfy the project related indicators.